 In modules relating to the interpreting profession, you will gain the practical knowledge, organisational and project management skills you need to perform interpreting tasks effectively.
 The background lecture will help you to understand the major principles of interpreting and provide you with a conceptual and methodological framework for analysing, discussing and justifying interpreting-related decisions.

 Our state-of-the-art facilities will let you practise each interpreting mode in the most realistic environment possible.
 You’ll have access to two conference interpreting suites equipped with ISO-approved double interpreting booths, as used by international institutions, to practise simultaneous interpreting; a portable interpreting system for training in mobile interpreting (used for museum or factory tours); and a two-way and multipoint videoconferencing system to simulate remote or distance interpreting, with delegates and interpreters interacting over video link.

 Experienced academic staff with excellent research records will help you to develop a broad understanding of the current and future challenges of interpreting, while well-established, professional interpreters bring their real-world experience and standards, and their up-to- date knowledge of the interpreting market into the classroom.

-In addition to enjoying regular contact with professional interpreters in your practice-based modules, throughout the academic year you will benefit from course components that specifically address the business and industry aspects of the profession.
+You’ll be able to enjoy regular contact with professional interpreters in your practice-based modules, and you will benefit from course components that specifically address the business and industry aspects of the profession.

-Insights into the industry will, for example, be provided by external guest speakers we invite to our Translation Studies seminars.
+You will gain further insights into the industry from the external guest speakers we invite to our Centre for Translation Studies seminars series.
+Speakers include:

-Thanks to our continued emphasis on professional development, you will be well-equipped to begin work as freelancer or in-house interpreter at international organisations, government bodies, universities and private companies.
+Our emphasis on professional development means that you will be well-equipped to begin work as freelancer, in-house interpreter, interpreting services manager or interpreting technology co-ordinator at international organisations, government bodies, universities and private companies.